What causes stress at work and what can you do to manage your stressors?

 when changes (personnel, technology, office, procedures) occur you have no avenue to offer input/comment or they are brought in quickly without notice or training (change)

-the culture is one that does not align with your values, there is tension between teams or colleagues or you are feeling bullied and harassed (relationships)
+the culture is one that does not align with your values, there is tension between teams or colleagues or perhaps you are feeling bullied and harassed (relationships)

 your responsibilities conflict, your job description is unclear or there has been no training to help you in your role (role)